Oliver Reed: Personal life

-In 1959, Reed married Kate Byrne.
-The couple had one son, Mark, before their divorce in 1969.
+In 1960, Reed married Kate Byrne.
+The couple had one son before their divorce in 1969.
 While filming his part of Bill Sikes in Oliver!
 (1968), he met Jacquie Daryl, a classically trained dancer who was also in the film.
 They became lovers and subsequently had a daughter.
 In 1985, he married Josephine Burge, to whom he remained married until his death.
 When they met in 1980, she was 16 years old and he was 42.
 In his final years, Reed and Burge lived in Churchtown, County Cork, Ireland.

 In December 1974, Reed appeared on BBC Radio 4's Desert Island Discs, a show where the guest, a "castaway", talks about their life and chooses eight favourite songs and the reasons for their choices.
 He named "Jardins sous la pluie" by French composer Claude Debussy as his favourite piece of music, and when asked what book and inanimate luxury item he would take with him on a desert island Reed chose Winnie-the-Pooh by A. A. Milne and an inflatable rubber woman.